shaefelinger/codepedia/src/BACKEND/index.md

 ...
 ```

-In this example, the body contains HTML, because a website was requested here.
-For REST APIs, the body would contain data in JSON format instead.
+- In this example, the body contains HTML, because a website was requested
+- for REST APIs, the body would contain data in JSON format